 Selecting Sheets: Mattress Height Specifications

-Jot down your mattress height; then read through sheet set packages to find those that specify mattress height.
+Jot down your mattress height; then carefully read the packages when choosing deep-pocket sheets.
 Manufacturers may use the term "pocket depth" or other terms instead of mattress height.
 Packages that show mattress height indicate that the sheets fit any mattress of that size -- full sheets for a full mattress, for instance -- up to that particular height.
 As an example, if the package indicates a 12-inch-high mattress, the sheets fit any mattress 12 inches high or less.

 Some sheet packages show "pocket depth" instead of mattress height.
 This terminology covers the height or depth of the fitted sheet, but it is a bit trickier than using mattress height to make your purchase.
 Subtract 2 inches from the pocket depth to determine if the sheets fit your mattress.
 If the pocket depth is 16, the fitted sheet fits a mattress 14 inches high or less.
 Avoid purchasing sheets with a pocket depth exactly the same as your mattress height, as the fitted sheet will most likely not fit well, given the added plushness and build of the mattress.
 The sheet corners are likely to pop off if the pocket depth matches the mattress height.

-Sometimes, sheet packaging does not mention the exact sheep depth or pocket measurement.
+Sometimes, the fitted sheet depth sizes found on sheet packaging don't mention the exact sheet depth or pocket measurement.
 If this is the case, look for depth terminology listed as "standard," "deep" or "extra deep."
-Standard-pocket sheets fit mattress up to 12 inches high, while deep-pocket sheets are designed for mattresses 13 to 17 inches high.
-Extra-deep fitted sheets are for mattresses 18 to 25 inches high.
-If you're unable to find your exact mattress size range, opt for a pocket depth larger than your mattress height; the excess sheet fabric can be tucked under the mattress.
+Standard-pocket sheets typically fit mattress up to 12 inches high, while deep-pocket sheets are designed for mattresses 15 inches high.
+Extra-deep fitted sheets are for mattresses 16 to 22 inches high.
+If you're unable to find your exact mattress size range, opt for a pocket depth larger than your mattress height and tuck the excess sheet fabric under the mattress.